Yachiyo, Ibaraki: Government

 Yachiyo has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Yachiyo, together with neighboring Jōsō, contributes two members to the Ibaraki Prefectural Assembly.
 In terms of national politics, the town is part of Ibaraki 7th district of the lower house of the Diet of Japan.

 Economy

 The local economy is dominated by agriculture.
 The town is noted for its production of Chinese cabbage.

 Education

-Yachiyo has five public elementary schools and two public middle schools operated by the town government, and one public high school operated by the Ibaraki Prefectural Board of Education.
+Yachiyo has five public elementary schools, two public middle schools operated by the town government, and one public high school operated by the Ibaraki Prefectural Board of Education.